rjhunjhunwala/S.I.L.O.S/README.md

 Most whitespace dependency is gone.
 The only necessary whitespace separates arguments and the new lines between commands.
 All lines are now indentable!
 <h2>Bitwise operators now have support.
 Please view the bitwise.txt document for a full rundown </h2>
+<h1>Stacks and Queues </h1>
+You have access to 32 stacks and 32 queues

+stack x y

+will add y to the xth stack

+queue x y

+will queue y onto the xth queue

+stackPop x

+will pop a value off of the xth stack and store in variable m

+queuePop x

+will dequeu a value off of the front of the xth queue and store in variable m

 <h1><b>Please note that all interactivity including graphics support is unavailable on Try it Online! all input must be through command line arguments</b></h1>